-3.3.2.2.2 Adding Domains to the Exclude List Based on Transaction Participation If any server in a domain in which cross domain security is not configured participates in a transaction with any server in a domain in which cross domain security is configured, you need to add that domain to the exclude list of the domain that has cross domain security configured.
+If any server in a domain in which cross domain security is not configured participates in a transaction with any server in a domain in which cross domain security is configured, add that domain to the exclude list of the domain that has cross domain security configured.
+Security Interoperability Mode is used to establish communication channels for participating domains as described in Section 3.3.4.3, "Important Considerations When Configuring Cross Domain Security."